bobbyluig/eclipse/README.md

 ## Style

 In most cases, all code styling abides by [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-All objects should use *CamelCase* and all functions should used *mixedCase*.
-The use of *mixedCase* is due to the nature of OpenCV and Pololu libraries where such is the prevailing style.
-Variables, especially those of a class, should also used *mixedCase* as such is the prevailing style (this does not abide by PEP 8).
+All objects should use *CamelCase* and all functions should used *lower_case*.
+The use of *mixedCase* is present due to the nature of OpenCV and Pololu libraries where such is the prevailing style.
+Variables, especially those of a class, should also used *lower_case*.
 File names are always all lowercase with no underscores.

+For JavaScript (phi), code functions and objects should use *mixedCase*.

 ## Development